Frank Cheshire: Andrew Fabinyi

-In 1939 a new immigrant Andrew Fabinyi joined F. S. Cheshire Pty.
+In 1939 a new immigrant Andrew Fabinyi joined F.W.
+Cheshire Pty.
 Ltd. and over the years he helped transform the firm into a major force in the Australian book publishing, adding general books to its original educational publishing.
 In 1957 he was appointed general manager of F. W. Cheshire Publishing Pty Ltd. (a separate company set up by Frank to handle his growing publishing activities).
 Fabinyi attracted new authors and nurtured their works, some of which became bestsellers for the firm, including Robin Boyd's The Australian Ugliness (1960), Sir Frederic Eggleston's Reflections of an Australian Liberal (1952–53) and Joan Lindsay's Picnic at Hanging Rock (1967).

 In his publishing programme he placed an emphasis on "the arts, history, biography... and the social sciences", with authors ranging from Brian Fitzpatrick, Lord Casey and Clive Turnbull to Cyril Pearl and Peter Coleman.
 He also published fiction and poetry for the F. W. Cheshire catalogue, with works by novelists such as Kenneth Cook, Vance Palmer, Neilma Sidney and Judah Waten and poets such as Bruce Dawe, Geoffrey Dutton, Vincent Buckley and Lionel Lindsay.

 Meanwhile the bookselling enterprise continued to expand with new locations in Little Bourke Street and La Trobe Street, Melbourne and a warehouse in the suburb of Abbotsford.
 Its reliable service and rising reputation led to it "monopolising the school market" in Victoria.